 When to see a doctor

-Symptoms such as tiredness, increased thirst, frequent urination, or weight loss should be discussed with a doctor.
-These could be signs of diabetes or other health problems.
+Anyone who experiences tiredness, increased thirst, frequent urination, or weight loss should see a doctor, as these could indicate diabetes or another health problem.

-Anyone who has diabetes should carry a medical ID with them, especially if they use insulin, as this can provide important information in case of an emergency.
+The person should also carry a medical ID with them, especially if they use insulin, as this can provide important information in case of an emergency.